dbarbosapn/Stella/README.md

 The RFID card reader is supposed to be cheap for small businesses.
 Since the price of one of these equipments is usually around 30-50$, I developed a cheap alternative with arduino which would cost only around 5$.

-The code and details of this equipment are on the [stella-reader](stella-reader) folder. for this equipment is on
+The code and details of this equipment are on the [stella-reader](stella-reader) folder.

 ## TODO